tarfin-labs/netgsm/README.md

 return (new NetGsmSmsMessage("Your {$notifiable->service} was ordered!"))->setHeader("COMPANY");
 ```

-You can use NetGsmOtpMessage instead of NetGsmSmsMessage to send an otp message.
+You can use NetGsmOtpMessage instead of NetGsmSmsMessage to send an OTP message.

 ``` php
 return (new NetGsmOtpMessage("Your {$notifiable->service} OTP Token Is : {$notifiable->otp_token}"));